Overview ⏱ Wayback Asset Profile Playbook

 Thresholds:

 • > 85% — stretched.
 For Forex / Indices / Bonds / Crypto: stretched bullish.
-For Commodities (inverted): top approaching.
+For Commodities (inverted): maximal hedging — a positioning state, not a top.

 • < 15% — stretched low.
 For Forex / Indices / Bonds / Crypto: stretched bearish.
-For Commodities (inverted): value floor.
+For Commodities (inverted): minimal hedging — a positioning low, not a floor.

 It's a vigilance signal, not a reversal signal.
 Extremes can persist for weeks.
 The actual reversal cue is the first week of reduction at an extreme — read with the ∆net of the current week.